 If you’re as obsessed with delay as us, you’ll know that it’s one of the most useful effects in a music producer’s arsenal for creating a sense of space and movement in your tracks.
 From simple repeat delays to huge, warping, re-pitching effects, delays can really help expand and define the character of your sound.
-That’s why we’re back with a roundup of 5 of the best delay plugins right now in 2020, from analogue modelling workhorses to intuitive and creative delays which will pull and sculpt your sounds in ways you didn’t think possible.
-If you’d like to learn more about how plugins and VSTs wok, be sure to check out our online courses.
+That’s why we’re back with a roundup of 5 of the best delay plugins right now, from analogue modelling workhorses to intuitive and creative delays which will pull and sculpt your sounds in ways you didn’t think possible.
+If you’d like to learn more about how plugins and VSTs wok, be sure to check out our degree courses.

 What is delay?

 Before we get into it, it’s worth clarifying what we mean when we say ‘delay’ and what this means when applied to your tracks.

 No matter how complicated a delay may seem, they’re all utilising the same principle: whereby audio sent to the input of a delay effect unit is recorded and played back, either once or several times at variable intervals, in order to create a time-based echo.
 This creates a sense of space and can pull a single sound temporally through a track.

 In the days before software, delay could only be achieved via hardware; through tape, Bucket Brigade Delay (BBD) analog circuitry or digital means.
 In recent years, these delay effects have been emulated in software with very high levels of accuracy.
 Below, we’ve assembled a list of 5 of these software plugins, including examples of everything from tape to analog emulation, digital and beyond.
 Check them all out below.